 The Bayes Centre needed a brand identity and a strategic marketing and communications plan ahead of its official opening.
 Robertson Collaborate has substantial experience in delivering similar projects and working with academic and government-funded organisations, start-up and scale-up businesses and not-for-profit organisations in the data science and tech entrepreneurial eco-system.
 Recognising this, the University engaged Robertson Collaborate to develop the Bayes Centre strategic marketing and communications plan and, in partnership with Hookson, its brand identity.
 Jane Richardson, a strategic communications advisor was part of the Robertson Collaborate team.
 The project was extended to include media training and the delivery of the website and case studies to showcase the work being done at the centre.

 The process involved internal and external stakeholder engagement.
-External interviews to understand the current perceptions around the Bayes Centre – both positive and negative – and to identify potential opportunities and challenges from a variety of perspectives.
+Robertson Collaborate carried out external interviews to understand the current perceptions around the Bayes Centre – both positive and negative – and to identify potential opportunities and challenges from a variety of perspectives.
 Internal staff were involved, helping to shape the strategy and develop a sense of shared and individual ownership of priorities.
 The feedback informed the development of the brand identity and marketing and communications strategy.

 The communications plan was to build the Bayes Centre reputation over three key phases, closely aligned with communications milestones for Edinburgh City Deal activity and the wider context for the University as a data innovation hub.
 Media training tested the key messages in a collaborative group exercise, helping to equip the Bayes Centre representatives with agreed ‘elevator’ messaging, as well as answers to challenging questions.